patrickbucher/factorizer/article/article.md

 This creates a scaffold in the folder `factorizer/` with source code files in the `lib/` sub-folder, and test cases in `test/`.
-A module called `Factorizer` is already provided in `lib/factorizer.ex`, which shall be implemented in the next step.
+A module called `Factorizer` is already provided in `lib/factorizer.ex`, which shall be implemented right after the next step.

 ## Prime Sieve (of Eratosthenes)